-Site reference and name: Site 186 - Allotments, Church Road

-SHELAA / SHLAA reference: Site 186 Method of identification: SHELAA 2017 identified by the TVBC Revised Local Plan DPD.
+Site reference and name: Site 186 - Allotments, Furzedown Road identified by the TVBC Revised Local Plan DPD.
 Kings Somborne which is identified as a Rural Village in the Local Plan Settlement Hierarchy.
 Rural Villages do not contain the range and number of facilities and services or have the same accessibility as larger settlements.
-Neighbourhood Plan conclusions The site is in use as allotments and is located adjacent to Furzedown Road in King's Somborne.
-The site is adjacent to the built-up area and within the settlement boundary.
-The site is subject to a live planning application for 18 dwellings.
+Site assessment The site is in use as allotments and is located adjacent to Furzedown Road in King's Somborne.
+The site is within the built-up area and within the settlement boundary.
+The site is subject to a live planning application, 19/02899/OUTS, for 18 dwellings.
 The site has medium landscape sensitivity and medium visual sensitivity.
-The site has a steeply sloping topography and this may impact on the potential to facilitate vehicular The site has medium landscape sensitivity but views from the wider landscape of development would be screened by retaining mature trees on the site boundary.
+The site has a steeply sloping topography and this may impact on the potential to facilitate vehicular access.
+The site has medium landscape sensitivity but views from the wider landscape of development would be screened by retaining mature trees on the site boundary.
 Similarly, the site's visual sensitivity can be lessened by existing partial screening which could also be maintained and enhanced. access.
 The site is within a SSSI Impact Risk Zone (within 2,000 metres) and consultation with Natural England may be required as development would impact on greenspace.
-The site is use as an allotment and has significant community value, and this is an issue to consider in any allocation.
+The site is use as an allotment and is also registered as a Site of Community Value, and this is an issue to consider at the site selection stage.
 The site is potentially suitable for allocation subject to resolving or mitigating the identified constraints including provision of access and ensuring the reprovision of the allotment for the community at an alternative site.
-Rating (Red/Amber/Green) Capacity of site for development 25 dwellings (SHELAA)
+Rating (Red/Amber/Green) Capacity of site for development Indicative developable area 0.9 ha 80% of site area = 0.72 ha TVBC guide density of 30 dwellings per hectare = 21 homes AECOM indicative estimate based on 15-30 dwellings per hectare = 10-21 homes.
+SHELAA estimate is 25 dwellings